mubanjs/muban/STATUS.md

 **Todo**
 - test use case with template binding and child components where bindings are not passed as props
-- Add support for "wrapper" components that don't interfere with component initalization or "guarding" element selection.

 ## Bindings